 I am not a third person.
 I am not an objective.
 I am not my age, my birthplace or bloodline.
 I am human first. in the following lines I will tell you how these flesh and bones, body of work, came to be.

-As you may know by now, the experience is key.
-This is often revealed through installations and performances, though taking shapes in many forms.
+These are translated through poetry, installations, textile and performances, though taking shapes in many forms.
 From text and video to smell and the retraction of sight, there is no fixed medium to work by.
 As my artistry developed, I have discovered one thing: My consistency will not rely on the medium.
 It is the story, the concept, the experience conveyed.
 This is what matters.